nadir-akhtar/ethereal-2017/docs/frux-doc.md

   onlyOwner
   returns (bool success)
 {
-  //Default assumes totalSupply can't be over max (2^256 - 1).
+  // Default assumes totalSupply can't be over max (2^256 - 1).
-  //If your token leaves out totalSupply and can issue more tokens as time goes on, you need to check if it doesn't wrap.
+  // If your token leaves out totalSupply and can issue more tokens as time goes on, you need to check if it doesn't wrap.
-  //Replace the if with this one instead.
+  // Replace the if with this one instead.
-  //require(balances[msg.sender] >= _value && balances[owner] + _value > balances[owner]);
+  // require(balances[msg.sender] >= _value && balances[owner] + _value > balances[owner]);
   balances[owner] += _value;
   IncreaseSupply(_value);
   return true;